Three Faces East (1926 film)

 Three Faces East is a 1926 American silent drama film directed by Rupert Julian and starring Jetta Goudal and Clive Brook.
-It is based on a popular 1918 Broadway play by Anthony Paul Kelly about spies during World War I. It was remade under same title as a sound film in 1930, and in 1940 under the title British Intelligence starring Boris Karloff.
+It is based on a popular 1918 Broadway play by Anthony Paul Kelly about spies during World War I. It was remade under the same title as a sound film in 1930, and in 1940 under the title British Intelligence starring Boris Karloff.
 The story's action takes place in France and Great Britain.

 Plot

 As described in a film magazine review, while a German prisoner, British aviator Frank Bennett is nursed back to health by Fraulein Marks, who is really Helen Hawtree of the British Intelligence Service.
 She reaches England and is sent to the Bennett house to watch for Bolke, a German spy, who turns up as the servant Valdar.
 Helen falls in love with him but remains true to her country.
 They go to a cellar that is equipped with a radio, Frank arrives and during a fight Boelke is shot.
 After the war, Frank looks forward to a happy future with Helen.
 A highlight of the film is an attack on London by German Zeppelin airships and the British defensive anti-aircraft fire.